 Promoting diversity is seen as a hallmark of a socially responsible company, a must-have for building a strong reputation and brand.
 Diversity of staff languages, ethnicities, and geographic origins opens doors for attracting and serving new customers.
 Inclusiveness then not only becomes a valuable corporate commitment but also represents a unique selling position for global clients wanting vendors that can deeply understand their business.

 Diverse employees lead different lives.
 Several may have children to pick up from school and need to work during the day.
 Others may enjoy working with a smaller team on an alternative shift.
 Some may want to earn extra money during a second job on the weekends.
 By attracting a diverse staff, management can find employees a shift and role that fits their lives well while maximizing warehousing operations for profitability.

 Diversity’s impacts culminate in one very important metric – increased profits.
 Boston Consulting Group found that companies with diverse leadership generated 19% more profit from innovation than their non-diverse peers and averaged 9% higher EBIT margins.
 Simply put, diverse people create different thinking that leads to exceptional outcomes.

-At Merchandise Warehouse, we pride ourselves on having a diverse leadership team and an inclusive employee culture.
+At MWCold, we pride ourselves on having a diverse leadership team and an inclusive employee culture.
 The benefits show in the way we work – unique logistics expertise, outstanding customer service, and a commitment to our communities.
-Let’s discuss how Merchandise Warehouse’s diverse thinking and service delivery can drive innovation in your supply chain.
+Let’s discuss how MWCold’s diverse thinking and service delivery can drive innovation in your supply chain.